alauddeen/Hangman/README.md

 ## Dependencies

 - C++ Standard Library
 - For Windows users, the code uses the `windows.h` library to clear the console.
 For UNIX-like systems, it uses the `unistd.h` library.
-If you encounter issues with console clearing, you may need to adjust this part of the code.